-Intended outcome Success criteria Improve the progress of disadvantaged students and reduce the gap between PP / non-PP overall outcomes in 2023 Academic outcomes in 2023 are positive for PP students and the gap between PP and non-pp cohort is narrowed.
+Intended outcome Success criteria Improve the progress of disadvantaged students and reduce the increased gap between PP / non-PP overall outcomes in 2023 Academic outcomes in 2024 are positive for PP students and the gap between PP and non-pp cohort is narrowed in comparison to 2023.
 A highly effective curriculum will drive progress in disadvantaged pupils ensuring they develop the core knowledge and skills they need to be successful.
-From September 2023 the efficacy of the curriculum as a progress model will be reviewed systematically through curriculum link meetings; the enacted curriculum process; Learner Experience Enquiries.
-All curriculum documentation from Y7-13 to contain Tapton's five principles of curriculum design by September 2023: The Knowledge and skills clearly defined (and consistently taught across the department - composite knowledge and component parts); Sequence - the knowledge and skills are taught in a coherent and consistent sequence.
-Assessment- AFL/ the DIE cycle as well as key assessment points; Communication including tier 2 and 3 vocabulary and disciplinary reading; Personal development Curriculum documentation specifically identifies opportunities for disciplinary reading.
+The efficacy of the curriculum as a progress model will be reviewed systematically through curriculum link meetings; the enacted curriculum process; Learner Experience Enquiries.
+All curriculum documentation from Y7-13 to contain Tapton's 5 principles of curriculum design by September 2023: The Knowledge and skills clearly defined (and consistently taught across the department - composite knowledge and component parts); Sequence - the knowledge and skills are taught in a coherent and consistent sequence.
+Assessment - AFL/ the DIE cycle as well as key assessment points; Communication including tier 2 and 3 vocabulary and disciplinary reading; Personal development Curriculum documentation specifically identifies opportunities for disciplinary reading.
 Learning walks reveal a common approach to whole-school communication strategies (oracy, disciplinary reading and explicit instruction of tier 2 and 3 academic language) are employed consistently.
 Robust diagnostic assessment of quantitative and qualitative data informs the weekly inclusion meeting and allocation of support from the wider inclusion team.
 Clear entrance and exit criteria are reviewed to objectively assess the impact of interventions and this inform whether PP pupils continue to access this intervention or not.
-Clear entrance and exit criteria for academic interventions in English, and maths KS3 and 4 responding to the needs of cohorts / sub cohorts identified by subject leaders.
+Clear entrance and exit criteria for academic interventions in English, maths, and science at KS3 and 4 responding to the needs of cohorts / sub cohorts identified by subject leaders.
 We recognise that the most effective intervention is in-class intervention.
 This is supplemented by additional small group sessions where necessary and impact on curriculum time is kept to a minimum.
-Use of the 16-19 tuition fund in sixth form to support PP students to achieve their goals (in terms of academic outcomes and destination) Improved attendance of the PP cohort Improved overall attendance of disadvantaged cohort Individual contact from the KS3 learning and inclusion coordinator with strategic responsibility for PP students on return to school after period of absence and positive reinforcement of the value of being in school every day.
+Use of the 16-19 tuition fund in sixth form to support PP students to achieve their goals (in terms of academic outcomes and destination) Improved attendance of Improved overall attendance of disadvantaged cohort. the PP cohort Individual contact from the KS3 learning and inclusion coordinator with strategic responsibility for PP students on return to school after period of absence and positive reinforcement of the value of being in school every day.
 Attendance of pupil premium students is in line with their non-pp peers (95%) by 2024.
+Reduced attendance deficit between disadvantaged and non-disadvantaged Develop the state of the To develop the learner is one of our whole-school priorities across the learner. curriculum.